Rust

 To run the application, use the following command in your Cursor terminal:

-function, demonstrating the connection to the database, document insertion, and querying.
+This will compile and execute the main function, demonstrating the connection to the database, document insertion, and querying.

 Best Practices